 What is Probate?

-The Portland Oregon Probate Attorneys at Nay & Friedenberg LLC have represented hundreds of executors (personal representatives), as well as heirs, devisees, creditors and other interested family members involved in the probate process.
+As you can see, it is very important for the personal representative to have good legal advice to help them navigate this complex process.
+The Portland, Oregon Probate Attorneys at the Law Offices of Nay & Friedenberg LLC have represented hundreds of personal representatives, as well as heirs, devisees, creditors, and other interested family members involved in the probate process.